spatie/laravel-data/README.md

 }
 ```

-As you can see the `songs` property is missing in the JSON output, it can explicitly be included as such:
+As you can see the `songs` property is missing in the JSON output.
+Here's how you can include it.

 ```php
 AlbumData::create(Album::first())->include('songs');